regb/scalanative-graphics-bindings/README.md

 engine with cross-platform support, which uses the SDL2 and OpenGL bindings for its Scala Native backend implementation.

-To get started, you can have a look at the [examples](/examples) folder, containing runnable demo projects.
+To get started, have a look at the [examples](/examples) folder containing runnable demo projects.
+They demonstrate how to use the different librairies and extensions.

-The bindings are still work in progress.
-For this reason, no artifact is published yet.
-You can still easily add a dependency on your own project, using SBT  declarations to depend on GIT repository:
+## SDL2

+Add the following line to your `build.sbt`:

     val sdl2 = ProjectRef(uri("git://github.com/regb/scalanative-graphics-bindings.git#COMMIT"), "sdl2")

-## SDL2
+Where `COMMIT` is the commit you want to link against (in doubt, take the last one).
+Then you declare a dependency of your project to `sdl2`, by adding the `.dependsOn` call (see this [build file](/examples/snake/build.sbt) for an example).

 The bindings export most of SDL2 standard functionalities.
 Importing